luke2m/lukesempire-gitlab-mirror/_posts/2021-1-10-mount-usb-rpi.md

 ---
 layout: article
-title: Mount USB storage on a Raspberry Pi
+title: WIP Mount USB storage on a Raspberry Pi
 description: How to mount USB storage on a Raspberry Pi or other Linux device from the terminal.
 published:
 ---
-Test
+WIP
 ## Mounting
 To mount a USB drive so that the OS can use it, first, you need to know what it is recognised as.
 ```lsblk -f -p ```